EldonSamuelson/Minoltapedia/MinoltaGang 1.3 Guides.md

 After this, your Alpha/Dynax/Maxxum 9 should now have the extra Custom Functions '**CUSt 22**' and '**CUSt 23**'.
 If not, then it didn't work.
 You can keep attempting the process until it works*, and if it did work, you can repeat these steps to remove the extra functions and features.

-**NOTE*: The Custom Function upgrade can not be done on early-model Alpha/Dynax/Maxxum 9's because they used older circuit boards that didn't have these features built-in.
+**Note**: The Custom Function upgrade can not be done on early-model Alpha/Dynax/Maxxum 9's because they used older circuit boards that didn't have these features built-in.
 It won't negatively affect the camera by attempting these steps, the upgrade just won't ever work.
 Later serial number models and all Alpha/Dynax/Maxxum 9's that received the SSM/SAM upgrade can get this upgrade, however.

 ***
 ### Internal (Reddit Guides)